taitun/taitun/README.md

 # Welcome to my world !

-- 👋 Hi, I’m @taitun
+- 👋 Hi, I’m Pim
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT, Humans, Social Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to enhance my developer skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Full Stack Development
-- 📫 How to reach me ...
+- 📫 Reach me via email, GitHub

 <!---
 taitun/taitun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.